SEDS-Software/colossus_server/README.md

 ##### CURRENTLY THE SERVER BREAKS AND HAS TO BE RESTARTED EVERY TIME GANTNER REBOOTS

+# setup

+Download this repo on both the seds laptop and raspberry pi

+The python main.py file will run from the seds laptop

+The node server within the node folder will run from the raspberry pi

 # run

 Double click the colossus server icon on the desktop or run the python file `colossus_server/main.py` from the SEDS laptop.
 It establishes an ftp link with the DAQ and runs a flask api where the data can be requested from.
 This requires a windows laptop because it has some weird dlls.